-The Board of Directors has selected and employed the firm of Grant Thornton as UNITIL's independent certified public accountants to audit UNITIL's financial statements for the fiscal year 1995.
+The Board of Directors has selected and employed the firm of Grant Thornton as Unitil's independent certified public accountants to audit Unitil's financial statements for the fiscal year 1996.
 A representative of the firm will be present at the meeting and will be available to respond to appropriate questions.
 It is not anticipated that such representative will make a prepared statement at the meeting; however, he will be free to do so if he so chooses.

-Any proposal submitted by a shareholder of UNITIL for inclusion in the proxy material for the 1996 annual meeting of shareholders must be received by UNITIL at its office in Exeter, New Hampshire, not later than December 20, 1995.
+Any proposal submitted by a shareholder of Unitil for inclusion in the proxy material for the 1997 annual meeting of shareholders must be received by Unitil at its Corporate Headquarters not later than December 18, 1996.